bowseruk/react-portfolio/README.md

 ![Screenshot](./public/assests/images/screenshot.png)

 To use this page, go to [the web link](https://bowseruk.github.io/react-portfolio/).
 Use the site on a modern version of chrome.
+Browse to the page you want.
+On the home page, open the retrodex using the R logo in the top right corner to see my bio.
+On the project page, use the arrows to change the project number (as seen in the opponent's name in their status bar) and then click on the retrodex icon.

 ## Features